View Source AWS.ECS (aws-elixir v1.0.11)

 When you delete a task definition revision, it is immediately transitions from

-INACTIVE to DELETE_IN_PROGRESS.
-Existing tasks and
+the INACTIVE to DELETE_IN_PROGRESS.
+Existing tasks and services that

-DELETE_IN_PROGRESS task definition revision can still scale up or down
+definition revision can still scale up or down by modifying the service's

-by modifying the service's desired count.
+desired count.

-You can't use a DELETE_IN_PROGRESS task definition revision to run new
+You can't use a DELETE_IN_PROGRESS task definition revision to run new tasks

 DELETE_IN_PROGRESS task definition revision.

-A task definition revision will stay in DELETE_IN_PROGRESS status until
+A task definition revision will stay in DELETE_IN_PROGRESS status until all

-all the associated tasks and services have been terminated.
+the associated tasks and services have been terminated.

-When you delete all INACTIVE task definition revisions, the task
+When you delete all INACTIVE task definition revisions, the task definition

-definition revisions are in the DELETE_IN_PROGRESS state, the task
+definition revisions are in the DELETE_IN_PROGRESS state, the task definition

-definition name is displayed in the console and returned in the API.
-The task
+name is displayed in the console and returned in the API.
+The task definition

 name is retained by Amazon ECS and the revision is incremented the next time you

-task definition with that name.
+create a task definition with that name.

 Deletes a specified task set within a service.

-This is used when a service uses the
+This is used when a service uses the EXTERNAL deployment controller type.
+For

-EXTERNAL deployment controller type.
-For more information, see Amazon ECS deployment
+more information, see Amazon ECS deployment types

 in the Amazon Elastic Container Service Developer Guide.